 In 2001, Singaporean student, Lysher Loh made national news after committing suicide.
 Lysher was a 10-year-old girl.
 She cited stress at school as the reason for taking her life.

-Unfortunately her case is not an isolated case.
-The suicide rate in Singapore is rising at an unprecedented rate of 29% a year.
-With people between the age of 20-29, the increase is a horrifying 80%.
+Unfortunately, her case is not an isolated one.
+The suicide rate in Singapore is rising at an unprecedented 29% a year.
+With people between the ages of 20-29, the increase is a horrifying 80%.

-When the census was taken in 2011, it was revealed that only about 60% of the population of Singapore was Singaporean.
+When the census was taken in 2011, it was revealed that only about 60% of Singapore’s population were Singaporean.
 The rest were foreigners.
-Singapore has become so open that outsiders are getting close to outnumbering locals.
+Singapore has become so open, that outsiders are getting close to outnumbering locals.

 During my months in Singapore, I walked around and tried to investigate the heritage of the people.
 Time and time again, citizens laughed and said “what heritage?”